 A survey conducted by the American Management Association found that "Almost 90 percent of firms that test job applicants say they will not hire job seekers when pre-employment testing finds them to be deficient in basic skills."

-The pre-employment tests should be customised for the job they are being used for to increase effectiveness.
+The pre-employment tests should be customized for the job they are being used for to increase effectiveness.
 Pre-employment tests, as well as background checks, are legal as long as they are not used to discriminate against candidates.

-Setting Expectations from Pre-Employment Testing
+Setting Expectations From Pre-Employment Testing

 Pre-employment tests need to be administered with realistic goals in mind.
 Professional pre-employment tests make the hiring process more effective by providing objective quantitative data.
-Organisations should see notable increases in good hires, and conversely, decreases in bad hires, by implementing pre-employment tests.
-Although the tests greatly improve successful results in the hiring process, they are not perfect and it is still possible to hire the wrong the person.
+Organizations should see notable increases in good hires, and conversely, decreases in bad hires, by implementing pre-employment tests.
+Although the tests greatly improve successful results in the hiring process, they are not perfect, and it is still possible to hire the wrong the person.